OOMoses/DeckHT-Attrition-Analysis/README.md

    - Launch an employee satisfaction survey to gather feedback on what employees value most in their roles and what changes they would like to see.
    - Develop a recognition program that rewards both individual and team achievements, fostering a culture of appreciation and engagement.
    - Improve career progression clarity across all job roles, so employees understand their growth paths and feel motivated to stay with DeckHT long-term.

+### Conclusion

+The analysis of DeckHT’s attrition data provides a clear path forward.
+By addressing issues specific to demographics, roles, and satisfaction levels, DeckHT can create a more engaging and supportive environment that reduces turnover and strengthens its workforce.
+Taking immediate, targeted action will not only help retain existing talent but also foster a culture of growth and satisfaction for future employees.